A hidden paradise located in a remote part of Indonesia, Raja Ampat is a crown jewel of the region.

 I completely get that diving isn’t for everyone, but the waters of these beautifully remote islands is just so tempting.
 Instead of going for an oxygen tank, why not opt for a snorkel instead?

-There are plenty of fantastic places to snorkel in Raja Ampat, many nearby shore or off jetties!
+There are plenty of fantastic places to snorkel in Raja Ampat, many nearby shores or off jetties!
 Simply hop in the water and prepare to be amazed by vibrantly colored corals, active parrotfish, and tiny nemos all swimming around.
 You may even have the chance to swim among an entire school of fish!

 Read More: Best Snorkel Gear